ChrisTimperley/Wallace.jl/documentation/tutorials/max_ones.md

 #### Specifying the termination conditions.

-Finally, provide your algorithm specification with a set of termination conditions, implemented using the `termination` hash, as shown in the example below.
+Finally, provide your algorithm specification with a set of termination conditions, implemented using the `termination` property, as shown in the example below.
 Once the state of the algorithm has satisfied any of these conditions, it will terminate before the start of the next iteration.
 For now, let's specify a simple limit on the number of iterations that the algorithm may run for.

 ```
 ...
+  termination:
-  termination[iterations]: criterion/iterations { limit: 100 }
+    iterations<criterion/iterations>: { limit: 100 }
 ...
 ```